jongwooksi/jongwooksi/README.md

 </br>
 :book: Publication

-- **J. Si** and S. Kim, "PP-GAN : Style Transfer From Korean Portraits to ID Photos Using Landmark Extractor", UnderReview
+- **J. Si** and S. Kim, "PP-GAN : Style Transfer From Korean Portraits to ID Photos Using Landmark Extractor with GAN", UnderReview

-- **J. Si** and S. Kim, "Difference Image Alignment Technique of Reconstruction Method for Detecting Defects in Thermal Image of Solar Cells", Journal of Korean Institute of Information Technology(JKIIT), UnderReview
+- **J. Si** and S. Kim, "Difference Image Alignment Technique of Reconstruction Method for Detecting Defects in Thermal Image of Solar Cells", Journal of Korean Institute of Information Technology(JKIIT), Accepted

 - **J. Si**, J. Jeong, M, Jeong, and S. Kim, "Anomaly Detection of Injection Molding Using Statistics-Based Feature Selection and Generative Adversarial Learning",  Journal of Korean Institute of Information Technology(JKIIT), Accepted